- Musk’s Starlink program has launched a total of 3,055 small Low Earth Orbit satellites so far.

-On the downside, astronomers feel that number of satellites in Musk’s Starlink constellation could block their view of near-Earth objects that could be very dangerous to our planet.
+On the downside, astronomers feel that a number of satellites in Musk’s Starlink constellation could block their view of near-Earth objects that could be very dangerous to our planet.

 As mentioned in the Tweet, the Starlink program is working on reducing the amount of light the satellites put off, mitigating the impact the satellites have on the night sky.
 But there are still many who are worried that this high number of additional satellites in an already busy orbital environment is troublesome.